gauravn17/cse-15l-lab-reports/lab5.md

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**

- Below is the command I'm running.
+ Below is the command I'm running, with both JUnit test runs showing failures.

  ![Screenshot 2023-06-05 at 2 59 34 PM](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/d20e6da7-b996-4a4b-bffb-7ab1a501753c)